SpectraL519/cpp-ap/docs/tutorial.md

 ### Boolean Flags

-Flags are essentialy optional arguments with a boolean value type.
+Flags are essentially optional arguments with a boolean value type.

 ```cpp
 parser.add_flag("enable_some_option", "eso").help("enables option: some option");